Last updated on

 Heather Smith is a 4th generation Gygi.
 Her grandfather, Orson Gygi, opened up one of Salt Lake’s first kitchen supply stores in 1945.
 Since then, Gygi has become a staple to the community, serving not only restaurants but more importantly, families.
 In fact, their company motto is “another family tradition”.
 Gygi has truly become part of the family in this community.

 In this podcast episode, I talked with Heather, one of 6 daughters keeping the Gygi tradition alive by encouraging families to gather around the table and make mealtime memorable.
 Listen in to our conversation, here.

 10 Podcast Episodes Every Foodie Will Love

 I hope you’ve loved this roundup of 10 podcast episodes every foodie will love.
 I know I really enjoyed getting to know these women and learning their stories.
 Food has a great power to bring people together from all walks of life.
 There’s so much we can learn from each other!
+And for a bonus, check out my favorite cake blogs HERE.
 Be sure to follow me on Instagram @cakebycourtney to see who I’m interviewing on my podcast next!
 And for my favorite cake recipes and tutorials, click here!